country-regions/react-country-region-selector/DEVELOPER.md

 ## Developer Notes

 This was a very old script which I revamped in Dec 2024 to bring it into the 21st century.
-Version `4.0.0` now uses Typescript, modern rollup + babel and jest for testing, plus uses this crazy new thing called "hooks" in React.
+Version `4.0.0` now uses Turborepo, Typescript, modern rollup + babel, jest for testing, modern React, Docusaurus for the doc, eslint and prettier.

-The dev environment is functional but needs work.

-`yarn build` -> builds the script.
-`yarn` - bootstraps the app.
-Also builds it.
+`pnpm install` - bootstraps the monorepo
-`yarn test` - runs the tests.
-Note, if you're altering the code run `yarn && yarn test` (see "Ugly bits" below).

-Ugly bits:

-- The country-regions data set is very large, so to keep bundle sizes down, the rollup build for this script parses the data and minifies it as much as it can.
-That's done in via a custom rollup plugin.
-It works fine, but makes local dev a bit awkward, e.g. running the tests while tweaking the code.
-For that you have to run `yarn && yarn test` to first rebuild, then run the tests - and the tests are ran on the `/dist` result.
-Awkward.
-This'd be nice to rethink.
-- The `/example` folder is a mess.
-It's very data, requires a bit of custom setup to bootstrap both the main repo and that.
-Plus, just like the tests it won't auto-reload when you change the source: you have to do a rebuild and even restart the server.
-- needs linting + prettier set up.
+`npm run dev` - starts dev mode.
+`npm run test` - runs the tests

 ### Notes for next 4.x release